nextcloud/documentation/admin_manual/configuration_files/external_storage/openstack.rst

 of object storage that uses the OpenStack Swift protocol.

 The OpenStack authentication mechanism uses the OpenStack Keystone v2 protocol.
-Your ownCloud configuration needs:
+Your Nextcloud configuration needs:

 * **Bucket**.
 This is user-defined; think of it as a subdirectory of your total storage.
 The bucket will be created if it does not exist.